Possibilistic inferential models: a review: IMs in more general contexts

 Note that this setup doesn't assume a parametric model for the data or that the mean structure imposed by $m_\theta$ is ``correct.''
 Specification of $\rho$ completes the ranking step of the IM construction, and the validification step proceeds just like in Section~\ref{S:marginal}.
-That is, this is effectively a marginal inference problem in which all but the feature $\tau(\prob)$ of $\prob$ is a nuisance parameter to be eliminated following the previous recipe:
+That is, since this is effectively a marginal inference problem in which all but the feature $\tau(\prob)$ of $\prob \in \model$ is a nuisance parameter to be eliminated using the aforementioned recipe: